 Some believe the terms pompholyx and dyshidrosis are obsolete and favor a new term, such as "acute and recurrent vesicular hand dermatitis."
 The etiology of dyshidrotic eczema is unresolved and is believed to be multifactorial.
 Dyshidrotic eczema is considered to be a reaction pattern caused by various endogenous conditions and exogenous factors.
 (See Etiology.)

 Secondary bacterial infection of dyshidrotic eczema vesicles or bullae can result in cellulitis, lymphangitis, and septicemia (rare).
 Dystrophic nail changes may develop, with the occurrence of transverse ridging, thickening, discoloration, and pitting.
 Dyshidrotic eczema has no associated mortality, although some severe cases can become debilitating.
 (See Clinical.)
+A 2015 study determined that dyshidrosis is a risk factor in the development of herpes zoster.
+Because of the strong association between the two conditions, the authors have suggested that patients should be warned about the risk.

 Instruct dyshidrotic eczema patients to avoid contact with certain allergens or irritants (eg, nickel), to follow a hand care routine that avoids irritants, and to use emollients regularly.
 In addition, inform individuals with this disorder about the difficulty of achieving successful treatment.
 For patient education information, see the Skin Conditions and Beauty Center, as well as Eczema (Atopic Dermatitis).
-(See Treatment and Medications.)
+(See Treatment and Medication.)

 The Dyshidrotic Eczema Area and Severity Index was developed based on severity grades for the number of vesicles per square centimeter, erythema, desquamation, itch, and the extent of affected areas.
 The index was found to be a simple standardized method for assessing the condition and was used to assess disease severity and treatment effectiveness in 2 clinical studies.
 Further evaluation with larger patient groups is needed.